 Step 5 - Place eggs in an ice bath

-After the eggs have rested 15 minutes in the hot water, it’s important to immediately stop the cooking process.
+After the eggs have rested their allotted time in the hot water, it’s important to immediately stop the cooking process.
 To do this, place the eggs in an ice bath.

 In a large bowl, place equal parts cold water and ice cubes.
-Make sure the water level is high enough so that the eggs are fully submerged by an inch.
+Make sure the water level will be high enough so that the eggs are fully submerged by an inch.